 Pinterest Hidden ImagePinterest Hidden Image

-Find all the latest celebrity book club picks to add to your reading list here.
+Find all the latest celebrity book club spoilers to add to your reading list here.
 This blog post contains an updated list of them all in one spot each month (sometimes with advanced spoilers, too).
 It’s a quick and easy resource for you to reference again over time.
 Keep reading to see what the top bookish famous people like Oprah and Reese are reading right now.

 celebrity book club logos on a stack of books.